 1. How common are kidney stones?

-Kidney stones are more common than we think and on average, 1 of a 1,000 people in industrialized countries, including the Unites States, has kidney stones.
+Kidney stones are more common than we think.
 In the United States alone, one out of every 10 people will develop kidney stones during their lifetime.
-Data shows that the prevalence of kidney stones has increased from 3 percent of the population in 1970s to 5 percent in 1990s and continues to grow.
+Data shows that the prevalence of kidney stones has increased from 3 percent of the population in the 1970s to 5 percent in the 1990s and continues to grow.

 2. What are the risk factors for kidney stones?

-Certain vocations and lifestyles can increase the likelihood of developing kidney stones.
+Certain jobs and lifestyles can increase the likelihood of developing kidney stones.
 Examples of occupations associated with high risk for kidney stones include office-based jobs, construction jobs, drivers, health care workers, and people who have limited access to water and bathrooms during the workday.
-Lifestyle factors associated with a high risk for kidney stones include inactivity, obesity, hypertension, diabetes, gastric bypass patients, and alcoholics among others.
+Lifestyle factors associated with a high risk for kidney stones include inactivity, obesity, hypertension, diabetes, gastric bypass patients, and alcoholics.

 Kidney stones are more common in men, Caucasians and overweight and obese people.
-Patients with kidney stones may have underlying genetic or metabolic causes for developing kidney stones.
+People with kidney stones may also have underlying genetic or metabolic causes for developing kidney stones.

 3. How does a kidney stone occur?

-A kidney stone forms when substances such as calcium, oxalate or uric acid are at high levels in the urine.
+A kidney stone forms when materials such as calcium, oxalate or uric acid are at high levels in the urine.
 Stones can also form if these substances are at normal levels but the amount of urine made each day is low.
-The substances form crystals, which become anchored in the kidney and gradually increase in size, forming a kidney stone.
+The materials form crystals, which become weighted in the kidney and gradually increase in size, forming a kidney stone.